Current deadlines & target dates

 Advantages at a glance:

-- ...the opportunity to receive cultural grants and social benefits.
+- ...the opportunity to receive social and cultural grants.

-- ...a broad spectrum of media and contribution types.
+- ...coverage of a broad spectrum of media and contribution types.

-- ...a generous notification period of four years.
+- …a generous contribution notification period of four years.

-- ...the easy option to submit notifications online.
+- ...the easy option to submit contribution notifications online.

-- And the best of it all: membership is free!
+- And best of all – becoming a rights holder with GVL is free!